grigory-leonenko/redux-easy-actions/README.md

 export { Constants as Constants }

 ```
-> Important: As first argument always passed action type, this happens automatically no need to pass it manually.
+> Important: First argument is automatically injected into the return object, therefore, no need to pass parameter.

 That's all!
 Actions are created.
 Next connect it to reducer: